KareemHussen/boutique-ecommerce-api/README.md

 - [ ]  Integrate ***payment gateway*** for seamless transactions.
 - [ ]  Refactor code for improved readability and efficiency (Use Service Pattern).
 - [ ]  Optimize queries for enhanced performance.
+- [ ]  Containerize the project using Docker to streamline deployment and scalability.

 ## 🔥 Features